micahyoung/bosh-vmrun-cpi-release/README.md

 ## Releases

-The software is under active development and there there is currently no published releases on [bosh.io](bosh.io/releases).
-See the usage section for instructions to build a dev release using the bosh-cli.

 You can find bre-built tarballs on the [releases](https://github.com/micahyoung/bosh-vmrun-cpi-release/releases) page.

+There are currently no published releases on [bosh.io](bosh.io/releases).

 ## Pre-requisites